- scipy.interpolate.interpn(points, values, xi, method='linear', bounds_error=True, fill_value=nan)[source]#

 If provided, the value to use for points outside of the interpolation domain.
 If None, values outside the domain are extrapolated.
 Extrapolation is not supported by method “splinef2d”.

-- Nearest neighbour interpolation on unstructured data in N dimensions
+Nearest neighbor interpolation on unstructured data in N dimensions

-- Linear and nearest-neighbor Interpolation on a regular grid in arbitrary dimensions
+interpolation on a regular or rectilinear grid in arbitrary dimensions (

 New in version 0.14.